ParvezAlam-AI/ParvezAlam-AI/README.md

 ## PARVEZ AlAM

+### Check out my GenAI Stock Market Chat Bot.
+A brilliant interation with OpenAI, yahoo finance and some strong capabilities.

 ### Expertise in inqubating analytics function to achieve digital transformation initiatives in the organisation.
   I specialize in crafting actionable insights, developing robust data models, and generateing data-driven dashboards and reports that enhance growth and improve client experiences.